60-day returns • free shipping on USA orders $129+

 Education is not a one-size-fits-all undertaking.
 In fact, one of the reasons we homeschool is because we don’t want our children in a cookie-cutter system that makes each child do exactly the same things as all the others who happen to be his age.
 No, we embrace the freedom to customize our children’s educations, to tweak and adjust so it fits each child best.
 Curriculum should be a tool to help you focus on each child’s personal learning and growth.
 Teach the child; don’t teach the curriculum.

-Reminder #5: Remember that you have the freedom to adjust your plans as you go along.
+Reminder #5: you Can adjust your plans

 You know this, but sometimes it helps to be reminded.
 You can make changes and adjust as needed.